-- Determine on an individualized basis whether the University can implement reasonable accommodations through the Disability Services Program to allow the student to remain at the University; - When practicable and appropriate, facilitate a voluntary withdrawal under the University's Leave of Absence or Medical Leave of Absence policies; - Conduct an Individualized Assessment based on the opinions and recommendations of the student's treating healthcare provider(s), the opinions and recommendations of any healthcare professional(s) consulted by the University, any other information the student chooses to provide, and the best available evidence to the University; - Protect the student's privacy by disclosing information only on a need-to-know basis, in accordance with applicable federal and state laws and regulations, and only requiring the student to provide a HIPAA release for access to medical documentation that is reasonably necessary to complete an Individualized Assessment.
+- Determine on an individualized basis whether the University can implement reasonable accommodations through the AccessibleDU: Student Disability Services (SDS) to allow the student to remain at the University; - When practicable and appropriate, facilitate a voluntary withdrawal under the University's Leave of Absence or Medical Leave of Absence policies; - Conduct an Individualized and/or Threat Assessment based on the opinions and recommendations of the student's treating healthcare provider(s), the opinions and recommendations of any healthcare professional(s) consulted by the University, any other information the student chooses to provide, and the best available evidence to the University; - Protect the student's privacy by disclosing information only on a need-to-know basis, in accordance with applicable federal and state laws and regulations, and only requiring the student to provide a HIPAA release for access to medical documentation that is reasonably necessary to complete an Individualized Assessment.

-The University will initiate the Mandatory Withdrawal process only if, after the student has undergone an Individualized Assessment, (a) the University concludes that the student's continued participation in programs, courses or activities would require accommodations that would be unreasonable or fundamentally alter the nature of the programs, courses or activities; (b) the student rejects all reasonable accommodations offered and cannot meet the essential eligibility requirements of the programs; (c) even with all reasonable accommodations offered, the student cannot meet the essential eligibility requirements of the programs; or (d) the student is unwilling to carry out substantial selfcare obligations and/or poses a significant risk of serious harm to their own safety.
-If the student refuses to participate in an Individualized Assessment, the University may initiate the Mandatory Withdrawal process based on the factors set forth above.
+The University will initiate the Mandatory Withdrawal process only if, after the student has undergone an Individualized and/or Threat Assessment, (a) the University concludes that the student's continued participation in programs, courses or activities would require accommodations that would be unreasonable or fundamentally alter the nature of the programs, courses or activities; (b) the student rejects all reasonable accommodations offered and cannot meet the essential eligibility requirements of the programs; (c) even with all reasonable accommodations offered, the student cannot meet the essential eligibility requirements of the programs; or (d) the student is unwilling to carry out substantial selfcare obligations and/or poses a significant risk of serious harm to their own safety and/or the safety of member of the University community.
+If the student refuses to participate in an Individualized and/or Threat Assessment, the University may initiate the Mandatory Withdrawal process.